kimjoyc/GMO_Hypothesis_Test/README.md

 The repository contains the following files:

 - `main.R`: The R code used to perform the data analysis.
-- `data.csv`: The CSV file containing the raw data for the experiment.
 - `README.md`: This file, providing an overview of the experiment and its analysis.

 ## Usage